My neighbour's dog keeps getting on to my garden

 How to report antisocial behaviour

-When you have logged the repeated incidents, you can report this to be investigated by our neighbourhoods team by sending your incident log.doc via email to us at enquiries@futureshg.co.uk.
+You can report this to be investigated by our Communities team via email to us at enquiries@futureshg.co.uk.

 You will need to tell us about the issue, and what, if anything, you’ve tried to resolve this yourself.
 For example, if you’ve spoken to your neighbour directly and if you know of anyone else who is experiencing the same issue.